 So I'm going to break it down into what I believe are the integral steps and attributes for success:

-1. Follow the Fun - so I think the moral of my story is that I followed that creative itch and believe me I am leaving out a big chunk of non aesthetic reality; the dead end jobs, the poorly paid jobs, the freelance anxiety that has you saying yes to all the things and being overwhelmed and not working towards your actual goals, just working towards paying bills.
+- Follow the Fun - so I think the moral of my story is that I followed that creative itch and believe me I am leaving out a big chunk of non aesthetic reality; the dead end jobs, the poorly paid jobs, the freelance anxiety that has you saying yes to all the things and being overwhelmed and not working towards your actual goals, just working towards paying bills.
 That is all there too and I've massively glossed over it.
 But I suppose as long as when you can you make time to build your dream portfolio and chip away at that, that's what's most important.
 I had an advantage of working in a fairly creative job where I'm still honing some creative skills like colour palette awareness even if I'm not working on dream jobs.

-2. Style - so this is easier said than done but knowing exactly who you are and what you stand for AKA knowing yourselves deeply and feeling comfortable in your personal niche is key.
-For example (Gardener/scientist/illustrator) OR (Kawaii/Fashion/illustrator) (Mental Health/cartoon/illustrator) etc etc So that all the work you make is reflective of your 'universe'; your soul and interests and naturally leads to jobs which resonate.
+- Style - so this is easier said than done but knowing exactly who you are and what you stand for AKA knowing yourself deeply and feeling comfortable in your personal niche is key.
+For example (Gardener/scientist/illustrator) OR (Kawaii/Fashion/illustrator) OR (Mental Health/cartoon/illustrator) etc etc So that all the work you make is reflective of your 'universe'; your soul and interests and naturally leads to jobs which resonate.
 I’m hoping to write a post on this as this needs to be expanded on but hopefully you get the gist.

-3. Spin lots of different plates; monetising different elements of your career; for every illustrator the different pie pieces that make up the whole are different for example for me it's Licensing and royalties + Regular online shop sales + regular wholesale + occasional product commissions.
+- Spin lots of different plates; monetising different elements of your career; for every illustrator the different pie pieces that make up the whole are different for example for me it's Licensing and royalties + Regular online shop sales + regular wholesale + occasional product commissions.
 For someone else it might look like Regular Editorial Commissions + Patreon income + Font sales + Skill share classes etc etc the combinations are endless and entirely shaped by who you are and the type of work that you make.
 So as above identifying your niche and style are so important.
 The possibilities and combinations of possibilities are endless but should be reflective of you.
 Also I should mention that there are illustrators who don't need to do this because they are tremendously successful in say just illustrating books but they are probably more outliers and having diverse income streams is a good idea as something like a global pandemic might come along and really mess up one or more income streams!

-4. Solid work ethic you can have style in spades and fingers in lots of different pies but if you only make a new bit of new work every few months your output is going to hold you back.
+- Solid work ethic you can have style in spades and fingers in lots of different pies but if you only make a new bit of new work every few months your output is going to hold you back.
 Now I don’t want to be an advocate for ‘grind culture’ or capitalism but ultimately if you want this to be your career you have to be consistently making new work then sharing it on socials and repeat: strengthening your portfolio.
 For me this has meant that I’ve simplified my style over the years.
 I’m also a big fan of getting more ‘bang for my buck’ so if a Risograph print does well for me I’ll adapt it for Silk Screen Printing and add it to my online shop.
 Which is a lot quicker than drawing something entirely new.
 I also share work repeatedly on socials especially as I’m selling prints that I've photographed at different angles or in different settings.
 So I can remind people what I have as well as staying connected without always sharing something new, but if you are prolific then amazing that will really help!

 A final note is that I don't think that traditional forms of educational are requisite for a successful illustration career.
 While some illustrators have taken traditional paths such as college/ uni / agent.
 I see more and more examples of self taught illustrators with marketing acumen and an eye for the zeitgeist having incredible careers so I think it’s important to rule out education as a ‘must have’ factor for success as that’s simply not true.